FBAR (Foreign Bank Account Report)

 - A list of suggestions experts have said could improve the FBAR implementation, “Ways Experts Say FBAR Could be Improved” .

-- And finally, some data showing (to the extent that we were able to ascertain, given how little has officially been published) how many people file FBARs “FBAR Filing Data by Year”.
+- Finally, some data showing (to the extent that we were able to ascertain, given how little has officially been published) how many people file FBARs, “FBAR Filing Data by Year”.

-We’d like to add here that we were given considerable support in producing this material by Jack Townsend, a Charlottesville, Virginia-based offshore tax (and FBAR) expert, for which we’d also like to say a heartfelt thanks.
+We would like to add here that Helen was given considerable support in producing this material by Jack Townsend, a Charlottesville, Virginia-based offshore tax (and FBAR) expert, for which we would like to express our heartfelt thanks.